Mottie/tablesorter/README.markdown

 * Fixed a problem with the addWidget init function which apparently was always being called, even if you didn't want it!
 Fix for [issue #28](https://github.com/Mottie/tablesorter/issues/28).
 Thanks to thezoggy for helping with troubleshooting!
 * Minor cleanup of sorting class names code.

-#### Version 2.0.28.1 (2012-2-16)

-* Modified the plugin pager to ignore child rows.
-Fix for [issue #27](https://github.com/Mottie/tablesorter/issues/27).

-#### Version 2.0.28 (2012-2-1)

-* Added a new function to widgets called "init" which is called upon initialization, before any of the widgets are applied.
-  * I added it to allow the "saveSort" widget to get the saved sort data (localStorage or cookie) before the initial sort was applied.
-  * The "saveSort" widget is still compatible with the original tablesorter, but the original version will call all of the widgets twice on initialization, if using the "saveSort" widget.
-  * New add widget format is as follows:

-        ```javascript
-        $.tablesorter.addWidget({
-          id: 'myWidget',
-          init: function(table, allWidgets, thisWidget){
-            // widget initialization code - this is only run ONCE
-            // but in this example I call the format function because
-            // I want to keep it backwards compatible with the original tablesorter
-            thisWidget.format(table, true);
-          },
-          format: function(table, initFlag) {
-            // widget code to apply to the table AFTER EACH SORT
-            // the initFlag is true when format is called for the first time, but
-            // only if it is called from the init function
-          }
-        });
-        ```

-#### Version 2.0.27 (2012-1-31)

-* Added `sortReset` option
-  * Setting this option to `true`, allows you to click on the header a third time to clear the sort
-  * Clearing the sort DOES NOT return the table to it's initial unsorted state.
-* Added `saveSort` widget
-  * This widget will save the last sort to local storage, and will fallback to cookies.
-  * The widget does use the `JSON.stringify` function which is [not fully supported](http://caniuse.com/#search=json) (IE7), so if you plan to support it and use this widget, please include this [JSON library](https://github.com/douglascrockford/JSON-js).
-* Fixed pager page size not sticking.
-Fix for [issue #24](https://github.com/Mottie/tablesorter/issues/24).